Five Questions for Lynn Miller About Building a Professional Brand

 Brand is an important part of the identity of any self-employed professional.
 Your brand is a representation of your business—it is how the public, and future clients, know and recognize you.
 A strong brand establishes who you are, explains what you do, and embodies what sets you apart from your competition.
 Whether you’re just getting started or you’ve been in business for years, dedicating time to branding efforts will help you build credibility, reach new clients, and grow your business.

-In her webinar, Independent and Empowered: What Does BRAND Have to Do With It?, Lynn Miller will discuss why brand is so important to the work of independent professionals, how to develop a brand identity, and how to refine your current brand or reach your aspirational brand.
+In her webinar, Independent and Empowered: What Does BRAND Have to Do With It?, Lynn Miller discussed why brand is so important to the work of independent professionals, how to develop a brand identity, and how to refine your current brand or reach your aspirational brand.

 As a Senior Faculty Member at the Center for Creative Leadership (CCL), Miller designs and delivers leadership solutions for clients on a daily basis.
 In her role, knowing what she stands for and what she delivers has helped her build her reputation as a valued contributor at CCL.
 A brand is what you are known for and how you deliver it, Miller says.
 It’s not only about the results you get, but how you deliver those results.
 We spoke with Miller about the importance of brand management, how to start building a strong brand, and the questions you should ask to grow the business you want.